yvespeirsman/storymode/README.md

 storymode config set-key anthropic sk-ant-...
 ```

-This is stored once, globally, at `~/.config/storymode/config.json` — every
+The API key stored once, globally, at `~/.config/storymode/config.json`, so that every project on your machine can use it.

-project on your machine uses it.
-You can use OpenAI instead:
+To use OpenAI instead of Anthropic, run:

 ```
 storymode config set-key openai sk-... storymode config set-default openai gpt-5
 ```

-An environment variable (`ANTHROPIC_API_KEY` / `OPENAI_API_KEY`) always wins
+You can also use environment variables (`ANTHROPIC_API_KEY` / `OPENAI_API_KEY`)
-over the stored config, if you'd rather not save a key to disk.
+if you'd rather not save a key to disk.

 ## Quick start